GolfRider/Microservices-Notes/README.md

   23. Operational+Deployment+Test efficiency, Conitnuous Integration
   24. Increases lot of operational overhead, so best practices/processes should be in place otherwise things can get pretty messy
+  25. Avoid the temptation of having a GLOBAL-CONSISTENT VIEW of the system
+  26. Java/Scala Frameworks:    Spring Cloud (Pivotal)
+                                Lagom (LightBend,formerly Typesafe)